This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 During your procedure:

 - Your abdomen and genital area will be cleaned with soap and water.
 Sheets will be put over you to keep the surgery area clean.
-Caregivers may give general anesthesia to keep you completely asleep, or spinal anesthesia may be used.
+Healthcare providers may give general anesthesia to keep you completely asleep, or spinal anesthesia may be used.

 After your procedure:

 You may be taken to a recovery room until you are fully awake.
 You may need to lie flat and still in bed for a few hours.
-Do not get out of bed until your caregiver says it is OK.
-Your caregiver will decide when you will be taken back to your regular room.
+Do not get out of bed until your healthcare provider says it is OK.
+Your healthcare provider will decide when you will be taken back to your regular room.
 The vaginal pack used to cover your stitches keeps the area clean and dry to prevent infection.
-A caregiver may remove the vaginal pack soon after your procedure to check the incision.
-Ask your caregiver for more information about ways to prevent bleeding and take care of your incision.
+A healthcare provider may remove the vaginal pack soon after your procedure to check the incision.
+Ask your healthcare provider for more information about ways to prevent bleeding and take care of your incision.

 - Activity: You may need to walk around the same day of surgery, or the day after.
 Movement will help prevent blood clots.
 You may also be given exercises to do in bed.
 Do not get out of bed on your own until your caregiver says you can.
 Talk to caregivers before you get up the first time.
 They may need to help you stand up safely.
 When you are able to get up on your own, sit or lie down right away if you feel weak or dizzy.
 Then press the call light button to let caregivers know you need help.